Our decision makingBack to top

 If the further information is essential but not available, a panel should reject the provisional agreement and the case will be considered in full by a fresh panel.

-A panel may make a finding of no impairment or substitute a different sanction to the one agreed by us and the nurse or midwife.
+A panel may make a finding of no impairment or substitute a different sanction to the one agreed by us and the nurse, midwife or nursing associate.
 This can only be done if the panel lets the parties know about its proposed course of action and we both agree.
 Consent by telephone or email is sufficient.
 Unless this happens, the case will be considered in full by a fresh panel.

 Panel’s reasonsBack to top